Catherine of Braganza: Marriage

+The following day, 21 May 1662, the couple were married at Portsmouth in two ceremonies – a Catholic one conducted in secret, followed by a public Anglican service.

 On 30 September 1662, the married couple entered London as part of a large procession, which included the Portuguese delegation and many members of the court.
 There were also minstrels and musicians, among them ten playing shawms and twelve playing Portuguese bagpipes, those being the new Queen's favourite instruments.
 The procession continued over a large bridge, especially designed and built for the occasion, which led into the palace where Henrietta Maria, the Queen Mother, waited along with the English court and nobility.
 This was followed by feasting and firework displays.

 Catherine possessed several good qualities, but had been brought up in a convent, secluded from the world, and was scarcely a wife Charles would have chosen for himself.
 Her mother-in-law, the Queen Mother, was pleased with her, and wrote that she is "the best creature in the world, from whom I have so much affection, I have the joy to see the King love her extremely.
 She is a Saint!"
 In reality, her marriage was plagued by infidelities on Charles's side.

 Little is known of Catherine's own thoughts on the match.
 While her mother plotted to secure an alliance with England and thus support Portugal's fight for independence, and her future husband celebrated his restoration by dallying with his mistresses, Catherine's time had been spent in the sombre seclusion of her convent home, with little opportunity for fun or frivolity.
 Even outside the convent, her actions were governed by the strict etiquette of the royal court of Portugal.
 By all accounts, Catherine grew into a quiet, even-tempered young woman.

 Catherine became pregnant and miscarried at least three times, and during a severe illness in 1663, she imagined, for a time, that she had given birth.
 Charles comforted her by telling her she had indeed given birth to two sons and a daughter.
 Her position was a difficult one, and though Charles continued to have children by his many mistresses, he insisted she be treated with respect, and sided with her against his mistresses when he felt that she was not receiving due respect.
 After her three miscarriages, it seemed to be more and more unlikely that the queen would bear an heir.
 Royal advisors urged the monarch to seek a divorce, hoping that the new wife would be Protestant and fertile – but Charles refused.
 This eventually led to her being made a target by courtiers.
 Throughout his reign, Charles firmly dismissed the idea of divorcing Catherine, and she remained faithful to Charles throughout their marriage.